-Action c3.1 Driven by College leadership, the robust and diverse scholarship, creativity and research activities will be acknowledged and recognized.
-Areas in which this goal/objective can be supported to include: evaluation process, symposia and events, on-campus conference opportunities; nurturing synergy across schools and disciplines in CIAS; and recognition that the diversity of CIAS is its strength.
-Action C3.2 CIAS will support curriculum development to meet this goal.
-Action c3.3 CIAS will continue to support and foster its academic research centers such as riction cy.y the Image Permanence Institute and the Vignelli Center for Design Studies.
-Action c3.4 CIAS will support opportunities for cross-disciplinary scholarship, creativity and research with the M.A.G.I.C. center at RIT.
-Action c3.5 CIAS will review and assess current communication channels and evaluate how to best communicate the academic and creative achievements of relevant CIAS stakeholders.
-Action c3.6 CIAS will support the development of research initiatives that are geared to the specific disciplines of the College, including the support of grant writing development. grant witting development.
+Action c {3.1} Driven by College leadership, the robust and diverse scholarship, creativity and research activities will be acknowledged and recognized.
+Areas in which this goal/objective can be supported to include: evaluation process, symposiums and events, on-campus conference opportunities; nurturing synergy across schools and disciplines in CIAS; and recognition that the diversity of CIAS is its strength.
+Action c3.2 CIAS will support curriculum development to meet this goal.
+Action c3.3 CIAS will continue to support and foster its academic research centers such as the Image Permanence Institute and the Vignelli Center for Design Studies.
+Action c {3.4} CIAS will support opportunities for cross-disciplinary scholarship, creativity and research with the M.A.G.I.C. center at RIT.
+Action C3.5 CIAS will review and assess current communication channels and evaluate -3.9 how to best communicate the academic and creative achievements of relevant CIAS stakeholders.
+Action c3.6 CIAS will support the development of research initiatives that are geared to the specific disciplines of the college including support of grant writing development.